 I have officially caught the Whistler bug.

 The Coast Outdoors P’ayakentsut

-The newest goal on my horizon is crossing the 50-kilometre finish line of the Coast Outdoors P’ayakentsut, happening on Saturday, February 23, 2019.
+The newest goal on my horizon is crossing the 50-kilometre finish line of the Coast Outdoors P’ayakentsut, which happens annually in February.
 P’ayakentsut or Payak is a term that originates with the Squamish Nation.
 It translates to “a place to train oneself physically.”
 Aptly named, this annual Nordic ski race is held at Whistler Olympic Park, which runs over the very territory Squamish warriors came to train on.
 They would head into seclusion to fast and perform rigorous endurance exercises in the forest and lakes of the Callaghan Valley to prove their mettle.